miguelvalente/zero_flow/README.md

 </h2>

-Zero Flow tackles Zero-Shot Learning by simulating or generating missing data with Generative Neural Networks made of Normalizing Flows.
-For that, I tried to establish a connection between semantics extracted from text, using several text encoding methods and visual features obtained from convolutional neural networks and by making use of Gaussian Distributions.
-In the end, the approach proved to be possible in the limited domain of the CUB2011 and ImageNet achieving state-of-the-art results.
+Zero Flow tackles Zero-Shot Learning by simulating or generating missing data with Normalizing Flows,a type of Generative Neural Networks.
+A connection was established between text and visual  encodings.

 <h3 align="center">
     <a href="https://www.miguelvalente.xyz/files/msc_thesis_miguelvalente.pdf">Read The Work</a>